NataliaVelasquez18/Amazon-Reviews-ETL/README.md

 ## Overview of approach:

-* [Public data of Amazon reviews](https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt) is analyzed for the category video games.
+* [Public data of Amazon reviews](https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt) is analyzed for the category video games

-* Postgres was configured and selected as a Database Management System
+* Postgres was configured and selected as the Database Management System for the project

-* The database is hosted on the cloud using Amazon Web Services Relational Database Service
+* The Postgres database is hosted on the cloud using Amazon Web Services Relational Database Service

-* PySpark is used to perform the ETL process: Extract the data from the web, read the data into a dataframe, create 4 dataframes: customers, products, reviews,       vine, load the transformed data into PgAdmin.
-The [Amazon_Reviews_ETL](https://github.com/NataliaVelasquez18/Amazon-Reviews-ETL/blob/main/Amazon_Reviews_ETL.ipynb) file contains the code.
+* PySpark is used to perform the ETL process: Extract the data from the web, read the data into a dataframe, create 4 dataframes: customers, products, reviews,       vine, load the transformed data into Postgres.
+The [Amazon_Reviews_ETL](https://github.com/NataliaVelasquez18/Amazon-Reviews-ETL/blob/main/Amazon_Reviews_ETL.ipynb) notebook contains the code.

-*  After the data is loaded into PGAdmin, some queries are performed to create new tables, perform calculations, and summarize the main metrics for this analysis:      Percentage of five star reviews for Vine Program vs Non Vine Program.
+*  After the data is loaded into Postgres, some queries are performed to create the final report for our analysis:      Percentage of five star reviews for Vine Program vs Non Vine Program.
 The SQL code is found in the [Vine Review Analysis](https://github.com/NataliaVelasquez18/Amazon-Reviews-ETL/blob/main/Vine_Review_Analysis.sql) file.

-* The final data for visualization is read on a Pandas dataframe and plotted using Matplotlib.
-The [Visualization](https://github.com/NataliaVelasquez18/Amazon-Reviews-ETL/blob/main/Visualization.ipynb) file contains the code.
+* Finally, the Postgres database is accessed using Python's library SQLAlchemy to extract the report with the findings.
+Data is read in Python and some visualizations are created using Python's library matplotlib.
+The [Visualization](https://github.com/NataliaVelasquez18/Amazon-Reviews-ETL/blob/main/Visualization.ipynb) notebook contains the code.

 ## Executive Summary: